San Antonio de las Alazanas

-San Antonio de las Alazanas is a settlement located in the municipality of Arteaga, in the southeast of the Coahuila state, Mexico.
+San Antonio de las Alazanas is a settlement located in the municipality of Arteaga, in the southeast of the Mexican state of Coahuila.
 It is located in the Sierra Madre Oriental range at a height of 2180 m above sea level.

 This town is famous for its apple and quince plantations, with these fruits the villagers prepare fruit liquors, jams, sweets and other products.

 It is situated in a valley rounded by huge mountains full of pines and has a mild weather that makes it the ideal place for tourism.
 Near San Antonio de las Alazanas you can find Monterreal and Mesa de las Tablas.

 Other tourist attractions are the Mummy Museum and the traditional Apple Fair celebrated each September.

-A mayan inscription decoded by scientists of the Eden Project indicates that San Antonio de las Alazanas is the safest place on the planet able to withstand any natural disaster that will occur during 2012 apocalypse.